 When the business case involves a non-profit organization or a government entity that does not pay taxes, the question "What is the role of taxes in the business case?" has a short answer: none.
-For them, taxes play no role in the business case.
+For these entities, taxes play no role in the business case.

-the same question can have different answers, however, when the business case represents tax paying businesses and indiviudals.
-For tax-paying entities, government taxes sometimes have an important impact on busness case results.
-Results of "before tax" and "after tax" business cases can look quite different, depending on the scope and purpose of the business case, as explained in the sectionsbelow.
+The same question may have a different answer, however, when the business case represents tax paying businesses and individuals.
+For tax-paying entities, government taxes sometimes do have an important impact on busness case results—insofar as case results include the expected financial consequences of proposed investments or proposed actions. span itemprop=about>Results of "before tax" and "after tax" business case analyses can differ greatly, depending on the scope and purpose of the business case.

-How do tax consequences impact business case results?
+- How do tax consequences impact business case cash flow data?

 - Each scenario represents one decision option or one proposed action.